Our Process

 Did You Know...

-About, e.g. the research of:
+Regarding, for example, the research of:

 • Purchase motivations (their hierarchy)

-• Requirements (functional and user requirements, and emotions evoked by their presence and absence)
+• Requirements (functional and user requirements and emotions evoked by their presence and absence)

 • Shopping goals (problems to be solved with them, needs they satisfy)